alex-gutev/live_cells/README.md

 done with `Maybe` cells.
 A `Maybe` object either holds a value or an exception that was thrown while computing a value.

-A `Maybe` cell is a cell which holds a `Maybe`.
-A `Maybe` cell can easily be created from a `MutableCell` with the `maybe()` method.
+A `Maybe` cell, a cell holding a `Maybe`, can easily be created from a `MutableCell` with the `maybe()` method.
 The resulting `Maybe` cell is a mutable computed cell with the following behaviour:

-* It's computed value is the value of the argument cell wrapped in a `Maybe`.
+* Its computed value is the value of the argument cell wrapped in a `Maybe`.
 * When the cell's value is set, it sets the value of the argument cell to the value wrapped in the `Maybe` if it is holding a value.